Jeurys Familia: Oakland Athletics (second stint)

 On March 25, 2023, Familia signed a one-year contract with the Oakland Athletics.
 He made 14 appearances for Oakland, registering a 6.39 ERA with 9 strikeouts and 2 saves in 12.2 innings of work.
 On May 4, Familia was designated for assignment by the Athletics.
 He was released by the team on May 6.

 Diablos Rojos del México

 On April 21, 2024, Familia signed with the Diablos Rojos del México of the Mexican League.
 In nine relief appearances, Familia posted a 2.00 ERA and six strikeouts in nine innings pitched.
 On July 5, Familia was released by the Diablos.

 Following the 2024 season, Familia signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.

-On February 7, 2025, it was announced that Familia was training for a MLB comeback.
+On February 7, 2025, it was announced that Familia was training for an MLB comeback.
 However, as of November 2025, he remains unsigned.